bootstrapbay/tutorials/README.md

 <h4>Part 9 - Google Web Fonts</h4>
 <p>We add Google web fonts to our Bootstrap website.
 Google web fonts are free, open-source fonts optimized for the web.
 The API service runs on Google's servers which are fast, reliable and tested.
 Google provides this service free of charge.</p>

+<h4>Part 10 - Contact Form</h4>
+<p>We built a contact form within our modal.
+We use Bootstrap's predefined grid classes to align labels and groups of form controls in a horizontal layout by adding .form-horizontal to the form.
+Doing so changes .form-groups to behave as grid rows, so no need for .row.</p>